Justin Martinez – Secretary Extension 3590 – Email

 Andrew Wright – Extension 3686 – Email

-Lieutenant Andrew Wright started his career in law enforcement in 2004 with the Wasatch County Sheriff’s Office.
+Captain Andrew Wright started his career in law enforcement in 2004 with the Wasatch County Sheriff’s Office.
 He served Wasatch County for almost three years as a Corrections Deputy and Patrol Deputy.
-In 2006, Lieutenant Wright joined the Summit County Sheriff’s Office.
-During his tenure with Summit County, Lieutenant Wright has served as Patrol Deputy, Courts Division Sergeant, Patrol Sergeant, traffic and K9 supervisor, SWAT Assistant Team Leader, Administrative Sergeant, and now serves as the Administrative Lieutenant.
+In 2006, Captain Wright joined the Summit County Sheriff’s Office.
+During his tenure with Summit County, Captain Wright has served as Patrol Deputy, Patrol Corporal, Courts Division Sergeant, Patrol Sergeant, traffic and K9 supervisor, SWAT Assistant Team Leader, Administrative Sergeant, Administrative Lieutenant, and now as Captain.
+He also serves as Sheriff Martinez’s Public Information Officer (PIO).

 In 2002 Justin Hemingway began his law enforcement career with the Summit County Sheriff’s Office.
 He has served Summit County as a Corrections Deputy, Patrol Deputy, Traffic and Accident Investigations, School Resource Officer, Patrol Sergeant, Motors Unit, Detective and School Resource Sergeant, and currently as the Lieutenant with the Patrol Division.
 Justin has also been involved with Emergency Medical Services and functioned from 2005-2014 as a medic for the Summit Wasatch Advanced Tactics Team.
 Justin cherishes his relationships with his brothers and sisters in blue, especially from the Summit County Sheriff’s Office.